sushmita6666/Digigram_Template/README.md

 # Digigram_Template
+static web design
-# Designed using HTML, CSS.
+Designed by using HTML, CSS.